harvester/harvester/docs/authentication.md

-## App Mode
+## Developer Mode
-In `App mode`, which is intended only for development and testing purposes, more authentication modes are configurable using the environment variable `HARVESTER_AUTHENTICATION_MODE`.
+In `developer mode`, which is intended only for development and testing purposes, more authentication modes are configurable using the environment variable `HARVESTER_AUTHENTICATION_MODE`.

 Harvester Dashboard default to use `local auth` mode for authentication.
 The default username and password is `admin/password`.